WentaoCai/GWAS_enrichment/README.md

         -o    output file.
 Defualt the output file name is "SumGSE_permutation.out".

         -s    specific regions (Optional).
-If assuming -b, the permutation SNPs will be limited in these specific regions.
+If assuming -s, the permutation SNPs will be limited in these specific regions.

 ## 3. Citation